fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 {% include alert.html class='danger' title='Reading reflection, but 10 points' text="
-I hope it's no surprise for me to say that one of the main goals of this course is to sharpen critical faculties when it comes to dietary advice.
-This article is a kind-of-fun but highly problematic read.
-Let's get into it!
+I hope it's no surprise for me to say that one of the main goals of this course is to sharpen critical faculties when someone is trying to convince you of something.
+This article is a kind-of-fun but highly problematic read, which makes it a highly representative of stuff we see everyday.
 Critique the article for today: What does it do well?
 How does it disappoint?
 How does it use history effectively (if at all)?
 What kinds of topics issues have we covered in class (yes, the whole thing!) that it should have addressed?
 "%}